ipsissima/esm-agentbench/README.md

-## Demo & Appendix
+## Coherence & Early Warning Demo
-- Run `./demo.sh` to start the assessor (if needed) and execute the offline SWE demo; results land in `demo_swe/report.json` and `demo_traces/`.
+- Run `./demo.sh` to start the assessor, execute the offline SWE demo, and generate the Good vs Bad Chain-of-Thought hallucination figure at `demo_swe/fig_hallucination.png`.
+Reports land in `demo_swe/report.json` and `demo_traces/`.
+- The figure shows cumulative residuals: smooth growth indicates coherent reasoning, while a spike highlights hallucination drift flagged by the early warning system.
 - The math appendix is documented in [DOCS/appendix.md](DOCS/appendix.md), including the conservative theoretical bound.
 - CI runs `pytest -q` and optionally builds the Docker image via GitHub Actions; locally, run `pytest -q` before pushing.

 # ESM-AgentBench Green Assessor

 This repository contains a minimal, judge-friendly "green assessor" for the ESM-AgentBench competition.
-It exposes a small Flask service that can serve the agent card, run a demonstration episode, save traces, and compute spectral certificates that summarize stability and dynamical properties of agent traces.
+It exposes a small Flask service that can serve the agent card, run a demonstration episode, save traces, and compute spectral certificates that summarize coherence and dynamical properties of agent traces.
 The project emphasizes deterministic local behavior with optional OpenAI integrations when an `OPENAI_API_KEY` is available.

 Competition info deck: [AgentBeats Info Session](file:///mnt/data/agentbeats-competition-info-session-deck.pdf)